polterguy/phosphorusfive-dox/appendix-expressions-boolean-algebra.md

 XOR is said to return the *"product"* of our expressions, minus the UNION or the *"intersection"*.

+Notice, it doesn't matter which expression you start out with, and which you end with, when you XOR two expressions together.
+Even if you flip your expressions around, the result will still be the same.

 ### Logical NOT

 NOT subtracts the result of its second expression, from its first expression, and returns only the parts that can only be found in the first expression.
 Try exchanging the *"&"* parts of our original Hyperlambda with an exclamation mark *"!"*, and see the results.
 This of course, will return all people with a first name of *"John"*, **except** those also having a second name of *"Doe"*.
 Resulting in only *"John Farmer"* being our result.